onenorth/content-anonymizer/README.md

 ![Configure Naming](https://raw.github.com/onenorth/content-anonymizer/master/img/configure-naming.png)

 ### Configure Custom Formats
-Custom formats allow you to combine one or more value into a single string format.
+Custom formats allow you to combine one or more value(s) into a single string format.
-The resulting string can be used for text based fields or the name of the item.
+The resulting string can be used for text-based fields or the name of the item.

 If you need a custom format, click the **Add** button.
 Click Add as many times as you need custom formats.